-First of all, RELAX.
-ALEKS is an online assessment and learning tool, NOT A TEST.
-The difference is that ALEKS is designed to first determine what you know and don't know, and then provide explanations and practice problems for concepts you don't know.
+ALEKS is an online assessment and learning tool.
+ALEKS stands for Assessment and Learning in Knowledge Spaces.
+ALEKS is designed to first determine what you know and don't know, and then provide explanations and practice problems for concepts you don't know.
 At the end of the ALEKS Placement Assessment, you will have a much better sense of your strengths and weaknesses in math.
 You will then have a chance to work on those weaknesses using the ALEKS "Preparation and Learning Modules."
-There is really no penalty for incorrectly answering a question on the assessment.
 The most important thing is that you take the assessment seriously and give it an honest effort so that the assessment truly reflects your level of knowledge and math preparedness.

 What is the ALEKS Placement Assessment?
 The ALEKS placement assessment is a set of approximately 30 questions that measures your strengths and weaknesses in the mathematical concepts and skills that are necessary for calculus.
 The ALEKS system continually monitors your performance, and presents you with new questions and review materials based on how you've done on prior questions.

 What are the ALEKS Prep and Learning Modules?
 ALEKS Prep and Learning Modules consist of review materials and practice problems on the mathematical concepts and skills that are necessary for calculus.
 Once you take the ALEKS Placement Assessment, the ALEKS system will recommend that you work in certain Prep and Learning Modules to increase your skills in certain areas.
 It is very important that you do this work - not only will it improve your score on the ALEKS Placement Assessment, it will also increase your chances of being successful in calculus at the college level!